Students enjoy additional classes that facilitate sportsmanship, culture and arts.

 During Art class, K-8 students are able to freely use their imaginations and express on paper or project what they are seeing in their minds.
 They are taught to make their drawing come to life!

 Students receive an introduction to the Spanish language in a once a week class.
-Ms. Liz teaches words and phrases in Spanish and also teaches students about the different cultures that include this language.
+Students learn words and phrases in Spanish and also about the different cultures that include this language.

 Rosetta Stone Language Foundations: Spanish Fundamentals (Levels 1-5 available)